Posted on 16 September 2019

 In a collaboration between the University of Melbourne and the University of York, researchers found that Leishmania make an unusual carbohydrate reserve, called mannogen, that protects them from fluctuating nutrient levels in the host, enabling their survival.

 They then identified a new family of enzymes that use sugars scavenged from the host to make mannogen.
-University of York researchers defined the 3-D structure of these enzymes and this allowed researchers to map the evolution of this new enzyme family whose members acquired the ability to both make and degrade mannogen, and regulate the metabolism of these pathogens.
+York researchers defined the 3-D structure of these enzymes and this allowed researchers to map the evolution of this new enzyme family whose members acquired the ability to both make and degrade mannogen, and regulate the metabolism of these pathogens.

 This knowledge is now being used to identify drug molecules that bind and block enzyme activity and may be used to develop new therapies.

-Professor Gideon Davies from the University of York’s Department of Chemistry said: “Our three-dimensional structural insight provides new opportunities for drug design against this pathogen.
+Professor Gideon Davies from the Department of Chemistry said: “Our three-dimensional structural insight provides new opportunities for drug design against this pathogen.
 We look forward to targeting the disease in future.
 The team of PhD students and York Chemistry MChem project students did a fantastic job of the structural analyses.”

 Professor Malcolm McConville from the University of Melbourne said: “As mannogen metabolism is critical for the survival of these parasites, developing inhibitors to block the enzymes that regulate this carbohydrate store is a potential way to specifically kill Leishmania parasites.
 We can exploit the parasite’s food preference for mannogen and specifically target this metabolic pathway, without side-effects to humans.